Navigating Tenant-caused Property Damage In Brownsville: A Guide For Texas Landlords

 Understanding Tenant Obligations for Property Maintenance in Texas

-This includes cleaning plumbing fixtures, properly disposing of trash, and ensuring that appliances are used correctly.
+This includes cleaning plumbing fixtures, properly disposing trash, and ensuring that appliances are used correctly.
 Tenants should avoid actions that could cause excessive wear and tear on the property.

 Strategies for Landlords to Prevent Tenant Property Damage in Brownsville, TX